alice-si/eth-storage/test/plots/CONCLUSIONS.md

 ### conclusion:
 Hash set is the fastest.
 Transaction readings always increases speed.
-More threads transaction readings gives more up.
+More threads hash collector gives less speed up.
 When using transaction reading lastPath gives almost no income.